 What is Kindle Pre-order

-Kindle Pre-order allows you to make your ebook available for pre-sale on Amazon up to 90 days before the book is released.
+Kindle Pre-order allows you to make your ebook available for pre-sale on Amazon up to one year before the book is released.
 Amazon generates a pre-order sales page for customers to pre-order your book and receive it on its release day.
 Customers are charged for the book the day it’s released.

 The Advantages of Kindle Pre-order